BrozzSama/onednn-wrapper/README.md

 Authors: Francesco BROZZU, Paolo VOLPE

+DISCLAIMER: this project is not affiliated or supported byIntel(R), all source code is provided as is without any guarantee

 oneDNN wrapper is a project written in C++ which "wraps" oneDNN primitive into simpler and more usable classes, in order to implement Deep Neural Networks in a way that is more similar to TensorFlow or Pytorch.

 Getting Started